 - Eat fresh leafy green vegetables.
 Whether you get them in the form of juices, smoothies, or just eat them whole, you must include plenty of these in your diet.
 These are very low in calories.
 They are vitamin and mineral rich, and the darker the greens the better.
 Kale and Spinach are both excellent!

 - Consume fresh fruits or fruit juices.
 Include a lot of berries in your diet!
-Blueberries are excellent source of antioxidants and are rich in
+Blueberries are an excellent source of antioxidants and are rich in

 - Drink green tea!
 High in polyphenols that protect against heart disease (see sencha vs green tea)

 - Practice meditation and do yoga.
 Join a class that is local and learn the methods and technique properly with an instructor